-The circle indicate where we are discussing in this chapter.
+The circle indicates where we are discussing in this chapter.

-During the Azuchi Momoyama period and very early part of Edo period, many European ships visited Japan and many of them ship wrecked near the shore around Japan.
-One of the reason is that Japan is a volcanic island.
-Even if the surface of the sea does not show anything sticking up from the bottom, there are lots of obstacles underneath such as mountains, huge hidden reefs.
-The European did not have the waterway information that is common to the Japanese seaman.
+During the Azuchi Momoyama period and the early part of the Edo period, many European ships visited Japan.
+Strangely, many of them shipwrecked near the shores around Japan.
+One of the reasons is that Japan is a volcanic island.
+Even if the sea’s surface does not show anything sticking up from the water, there are many obstacles underneath, such as underwater mountains and massive hidden reefs.
+The Europeans did not have the waterway information that was common to the Japanese seamen.

-It is said that the country name Japan comes from Marco Polo’s book.
-He called our country “Jipangu”in his book, that means gold country.*² “Jipangu” eventually evolved to “Japan”.
-Japanese don’t call ourselves Japan.
-“Nihon or Nippon” (日本) is our country name.
+It is said that the name of the country, Japan, comes from Marco Polo’s book.
+He called our country “Chipangu,” which means “gold country” in his book.*² “From “Chipangu” to “Zipang” to “Jipang,” it eventually evolved to “Japan.”
+Japanese don’t call our country Japan but “Nihon” or “Nippon” (日本).

 *¹ヤン ヨーステン 【Jan Joosten van Lodenstijn 】https://www.weblio.jp Or Jan Joosten van Londensteyn